syndesi-project/Syndesi/docs/source/Syndesi.rst

 Overview
 ++++++++

-Syndesi is a Python library designed to streamline communication with devices, instruments, and microcontrollers through standard interfaces such as Ethernet, Serial port, and USB.
+Syndesi is a Python library designed to streamline communication with lab instruments, microcontrollers, and various devices using standard interfaces.
 With Syndesi, users have the flexibility to choose between low-level wrapper classes for direct device interaction or high-level abstractions with advanced features, catering to diverse application requirements.
 The library prioritizes ease of implementation, allowing users to establish communication with devices quickly and efficiently.
-Whether it's fine-grained control over communication protocols or simplified device management, Syndesi simplifies the development process, making it accessible to both novice and experienced users alike.

 ++++++++
 Features